microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/05-Availability/readme.md

-# Module 3 Activities - Performance
+# Module 5 Activities - Availability

-These represent demos and examples you can run that accompany Module 3.
-See [Module 3](../03-Performance.md) for details on how to use the files in this module.
+These represent demos and examples you can run that accompany Module 5.
+See [Module 5](../05-Availability.md) for details on how to use the files in this module.

 ## verifydeployment TODO